BYD Blade battery for upcoming Han electric sedan keeps cool, aims for safety

 The Blade battery pack was also heated in a furnace to 300 degrees Celsius (572 degrees Fahrenheit), crushed, bent, and overcharged to 260% without catching fire, BYD said.

 BYD believes other automakers have ignored safety in the quest for greater range.
-The need to achieve greater energy density—the ability to cram more energy into a given volume±has come at the expense of safety, the automaker said in a press release.
+The need to achieve greater energy density—the ability to cram more energy into a given volume has come at the expense of safety, the automaker said in a press release.

 The new battery pack will be used in the BYD Han EV flagship sedan, set to launch in China in June.
 The Han EV will have a range of 605 kilometers (375 miles, based on Chinese testing standards) and will do 0-62 mph in 3.9 seconds, according to BYD.